 Greetings, Geeks!
-This is the first of a (hopefully) monthly series where our staff discusses some highlights of some of our favorite hand-chosen games.
+This is the second of a (hopefully) monthly series where our staff discusses some highlights of some of our favorite hand-chosen games.
 If there is a modern game that you would like to read what we have to say about it, let us know at [email protected]!

 There are a lot of things for which I can gove Hollow Knight praise—the smooth controls, the challenging boss battles, the hauntingly beautiful soundtrack, the customization and experimentation provided by the Charm system—but here I’d like to focus on the story, which, like much of the rest of the game, takes many cues from the Dark Souls series.
 Hollow Knight drip-feeds its lore and story through a combination of cryptic dialogue, item descriptions, and environmental detail, masterfully providing you with just enough information to keep you intrigued.
 At the beginning of the game, you start on the surface, hearing rumors of Hallownest, a once-great underground kingdom, now left a dangerous ruin that only brave adventurers dare explore.
 As you begin delving into the unknown, your understanding of the world slowly expands; you learn of a great king who founded this nation, conflicts and negotiations with neighboring tribes, and a desperate sacrifice made to stave off catastrophe—one that seemed to work, but ultimately failed.
 By the time you probe the furthest depths of Hallownest, the mystery darkens further.
 What dangerous experiments did the king pursue in his attempt to save his kingdom?
 How great was the price paid in this effort?
 And what exactly do you, the player character, have to do with any of this?
 While it appears at first that you are just a bystander, you, in fact, play a crucial role in Hallownest’s past, present, and future…